chiriac-os/Simon-Game/README.md

 1. Press any key on the keyboard.
 2. Click with the mouse on the sequence without making a mistake.
 3. If you make a mistake, go back to step 1 to restart the game.

+This game is designed to be used with a keyboard.
+It will probably not work on mobile devices.